garrett361/determined/scratchwork/fsdp_min/README.md

 Tested:

-- Does not error on the pytorch 2.0 image specified in `config.yaml`
+- Does not error on the pytorch 2.0 image specified in `config.yaml` when running on T4s.
 - Checkpoint save and reload.
 - Metric reporting.

+Not tested:

+- Everything else

 To run: